SAFETAG/SAFETAG/en/exercises/advanced_threat/instructions.md

-We will have three different strategies to cover in the walkthrough
+We will be using the following walkthrough

-1. Investigating a suspicious file or email
+* Investigating a suspicious file or attachment

 	In this part, you will be investigating a file and determine if it’s malicious or not